chschoenenberger/covid19_dashboard/README.md

 research or information.
 Your pull request will not be accepted if you are not able to verify your expertise.

-## Bugs, Issues & Improvement Requests
+## Bugs, Issues & Enhancement Requests
 If you find any bug / issue or have an idea how to improve the dashboard, please create an [issue](https://github.com/chschoenenberger/covid19_dashboard/issues).
 I will try to look into it as soon as possible.